sabrinabm94/c-sharp/aspnetcore/apis/minha-caixa/README.md

 * Database creation and manipulation: Entity Framework

-* Front end: html, css and jQuery
+* Front end: not implemented

 ---

 # Instalation
-Install the Entity Framework for MySQL using the comand below in NuGet Console.
+## Entity Framework for MySQL
+Use the code below in NuGet Console

 Install-Package Pomelo.EntityFrameworkCore.MySql